-This ACGME-accredited one-year fellowship program in Cytopathology at UT Southwestern Medical Center and Parkland Health & Hospital System offers intense training in all aspects of cytopathology through utilization of an annual volume of about 60,000 specimens of gynecologic and non-gynecologic material from outpatient and inpatient clinical services of a 900-bed teaching hospital.
+This ACGME-accredited one-year Cytopathology Fellowship Program at UT Southwestern Medical Center and Parkland Health & Hospital System offers intense training in all aspects of cytopathology through graduated participation in essential activities at two state-of-the-art teaching hospitals.

-Special emphasis is given to aspiration cytopathology through close cooperation between the Pathology Laboratory, Clinical Services, and the Radiology Department.
-The fellow performs superficial FNAs in FNA clinic and becomes proficient both in the techniques and in the interpretation of material so obtained.
+Special emphasis is given to aspiration cytopathology through close cooperation between the Pathology laboratory, clinical services, and the Radiology Department.
+The fellow performs superficial FNAs in FNA clinic and becomes proficient both in the techniques and in the interpretation of material.
 Emphasis is also placed on the integration of surgical pathology with cytology and the use of both air-dried Diff-Quick and alcohol-fixed Papanicolaou stains, as well as liquid-based monolayer preparations.

-For completion of fellowship training, the cytology fellow is expected to have achieved diagnostic skills in exfoliative and FNA cytology, acquire proper techniques for performance of FNA, and for proper use of ancillary techniques in the diagnosis.
+For completion of the Cytotology Fellowship Program, the fellow is expected to demonstrate competence in exfoliative and FNA cytology diagnosis, bedside determination of specimen adequacy, performance of superficial FNA, and appropriate ancillary test selection.
 He or she is expected to perform at a high level with abilities to change and disagree with the screening technologist and able to defend his or her diagnosis, with support from current scientific literature as needed.

-Also, the fellow should be able to understand the dynamics of cytologic/histologic correlation to monitor quality in cytology laboratory and to reliably use ancillary techniques such as cytochemical stains, immunohistochemical stains, flow cytometry, cytogenetic, and microbiology to arrive at a diagnosis and thus help patient management.
+Also, the fellow is expected to be able to understand the dynamics of cytologic/histologic correlation, to monitor quality in cytology laboratory, and to reliably use ancillary techniques such as cytochemical stains, immunohistochemical stains, flow cytometry, cytogenetic, and microbiology to arrive at the best possible diagnosis.

 Support will be commensurate with the applicant's level of training.